 Disclaimer: Neither I nor my team are medically qualified persons and any views and advice expressed by us to students are based on personal experiences, training and research.

-I am a professional electrical/electronics engineer and was a technical author and trainer for over 30 years.
-I have travelled the world training engineers, and it was during my many visits to China, Hong Kong and Taiwan that I was introduced to the benefits of T’ai Chi.
+I am a professional electrical/electronics engineer with a 14 year RAF career followed by 35 years as a specialist trainer and technical author.
+In my role training engineers I travelled the world, and it was during visits to China, Hong Kong and Taiwan that I was introduced to the benefits of T’ai Chi which I started practising over 30 years ago